How to Conduct Effective Post-Project Reviews

 Were deliverables completed on time and within budget?

-What were the outcomes compared to expectations?
+How do the outcomes compare to initial expectations?

 Step 3: Identify What Went Well